Pope Leo XIII: United Kingdom

 Among the activities of Leo XIII that were important for the English-speaking world, he restored the Scottish hierarchy in 1878.
-The following year, on 12 May 1879, he raised to the rank of cardinal the convert clergyman John Henry Newman, who would eventually be beatified by Pope Benedict XVI in 2010 and canonized by Pope Francis in 2019.
+The following year, on 12 May 1879, he raised to the rank of cardinal the convert theologian John Henry Newman, who would eventually be beatified by Pope Benedict XVI in 2010 and canonized by Pope Francis in 2019.
 In British India, too, Leo established a Catholic hierarchy in 1886 and regulated some longstanding conflicts with the Portuguese authorities.
-A Papal Rescript (20 April 1888) condemned the Irish Plan of Campaign and all clerical involvement in it as well as boycotting, followed in June by the papal encyclical "Saepe Nos" that was addressed to all the Irish bishops.
+A papal rescript (20 April 1888) condemned the Irish Plan of Campaign and all clerical involvement in it as well as boycotting, followed in June by the papal encyclical "Saepe Nos" that was addressed to all the Irish bishops.
 Of outstanding significance, not least for the English-speaking world, was Leo's encyclical Apostolicae curae on the invalidity of the Anglican orders, published in 1896.
-In 1899, he declared Bede the Venerable a Doctor of the Church.
+In 1899, he declared the Venerable Bede a Doctor of the Church.

-Spain/Catalonia
+Spain

 In 1880, the Santa Maria de Montserrat Abbey in Catalonia celebrated 1000 years of existence.
 On 11 September 1881, to coincide with the Catalan national day, Leo XIII proclaimed the Virgin of Montserrat to be Patron of Catalonia.
 This had implications beyond the purely religious sphere, influencing the development of Catalan nationalism.

 Bulgaria

-Leo XIII welcomed the elevation of Prince Ferdinand of Saxe-Coburg (the later Ferdinand I of Bulgaria) to the Bulgarian Principality in 1886.
+Leo XIII welcomed the elevation of Prince Ferdinand of Saxe-Coburg (the later Ferdinand I of Bulgaria) to Prince of Bulgaria in 1886.
 A fellow Catholic, whose wife was a member of the Italian House of Bourbon-Parma, the two had a lot in common.
-However, relations between the two greatly soured when Ferdinand expressed his intention to convert his eldest son Crown Prince Boris (later Tsar Boris III) to Orthodoxy, the majority religion of Bulgaria.
+However, relations between the two degenerated when Ferdinand expressed his intention to allow his eldest son Crown Prince Boris (later Tsar Boris III) to convert to Orthodoxy, the majority religion of Bulgaria.
 Leo strongly condemned the action, and when Ferdinand went through with the conversion anyway, Leo excommunicated him.

 United States

 The United States frequently attracted his attention and admiration.
 He confirmed the decrees of the Third Plenary Council of Baltimore (1884) and raised James Gibbons, the archbishop of that city, to the cardinalate in 1886.

-Also in 1884, Pope Leo XIII established the See of Helena (St. Helena) in the territorial capital of Montana, which five years later would become the state capital.

 On 10 April 1887, a pontifical charter from Pope Leo XIII founded the Catholic University of America, establishing the national university of the Catholic Church in the United States.

 American newspapers criticized Pope Leo because they claimed that he was attempting to gain control of American public schools.
 One cartoonist drew Leo as a fox unable to reach grapes that were labeled for American schools; the caption read "Sour grapes!"

+In 1892, Pope Leo XIII opened the Vatican archives to William Eleroy Curtis, a special envoy planning the commemoration of Christopher Columbus at the 1893 World's Columbian Exposition.